|

 Hazleton -

-display is the Lehigh Valley station built by Hugh Jeffrey.
-This structure was
+display is the Lehigh Valley's railroad station, scratchbuilt by member Hugh Jeffrey. |

 | Weatherly -

-Is under construction and is approximately 75% complete.
 The streets and the

 sidings for freight have been installed.
 The scenery has also been finished

-along with several of the buildings.
-Other buildings are in construction and
+along with several of the buildings. |

-The Lower Level Contains -
+The Lower Level features -

 | The Gorge at Jim Thorpe - Includes